-Network volumes can be included in the Backup Selection in the ESE Backup Client. (refer to "Adding network volumes" in the Product Help).
+Network volumes can be included in the backup selection in the ESE backup client.
 To optimise backup processing, these folders can be backed up in parallel or serially by changing the

-'network.share.group.mode' setting in the a5backup.properties file (located in the Backup Client's installation folder).
+'network.share.group.mode' setting in the a5backup.properties file (located in the client's installation folder).
 Also note, the

 'maximum.concurrent.devices' setting determines the number of "devices" (including network shares, but also disk volumes) that can be processed in parallel.